MiniDigger/ForkTest/README.md

 `fork-server/src/minecraft` is not a git repositories in the traditional sense.
 Its initial commits are the decompiled and deobfuscated Minecraft source files.
 The per-file patches are applied on top of these files as a single, large commit, which is then followed by the individual feature-patch commits.

 ## Modifying the build.gradle.kts files in the server and api dirs

 This is done by simply making the appropriate changes and rebuilding the file with:
 - `./gradlew rebuildPaperSingleFilePatches`

-## Creating and modifying (per-file) Minecraft patches
+## Creating and modifying (per-file) Minecraft `java` patches

 This is generally what you need to do when editing Minecraft files.
 Making per-file patches is as easy as:
-1. Cd into the `fork-server/src/minecraft` dir;
+1. Cd into the `fork-server/src/minecraft/java` dir;
 2. Making your changes;
-3. Running `./gradlew fixupSourcePatches` in the root directory;
+3. Running `./gradlew fixupMinecraftSourcePatches` in the root directory;
 4. If nothing went wrong, rebuilding patches with `./gradlew rebuildMinecraftSourcePatches`;

+## Creating and modifying (per-file) Minecraft `resources` patches

+This is generally what you need to do when editing Minecraft resource patches.
+Making per-file patches is as easy as:
+1. Cd into the `fork-server/src/minecraft/resources` dir;
+2. Making your changes;
+3. Running `./gradlew fixupMinecraftResourcePatches` in the root directory;
+4. If nothing went wrong, rebuilding patches with `./gradlew rebuildMinecraftResourcePatches`;

 ## Creating and modifying (per-file) Paper-Server patches